StevenHo1394/AI_horse_prediction/README.md

           >>> Expected finishing positions= [ 4  2  2 11  6  4  9  9  4  1 12  5] <<<

-          The horse numbered as "1" is expected to finish at position "4", The horse numbered as "2" is expected to finish at position "2", ...
+          The horse number "1" is expected to finish at position "4", The horse number "2" is expected to finish at position "2", ...
-          The horse numbered as "12" is expected to finish at position "5".
+          The horse number "12" is expected to finish at position "5".

   -more: